About

 EXHIBITIONS

-America Association of Wood Turners, POP Show, invited, St. Paul, MN 2023, anticipated
+America Association of Wood Turners, POP Show, invited, St. Paul, MN 2023

-The Art Spirit Gallery, Living Matter, Coeur D’Alene, ID, 2023, anticipated
+The Art Spirit Gallery, Inspired Design, Coeur D’Alene, ID, 2023

 Ridenbaugh Gallery, Convergence, University of Idaho, Moscow, ID 2022